-Mackeson was the first milk stout with national distribution.
+Mackeson & Co was the first brewery to introduce milk stout.

 The Hythe Brewery was established on High Street, Hythe, Kent in 1669.